schlawiner/fu-rpg-frei-und-universell/06-race-to-the-temple-of-tot.md

 > The characters must penetrate the heart of the temple, but the map warned of nefarious traps and terrible guardians.
 Do they get past the traps and guardians?

-> Die Charaktere müssen ins Innere des Tempels vordringen, allerdings warnte sie die Karte vor hinterhältigen Fallen und schrecklichen Wächtern.
+> Die Charaktere müssen ins Innere des Tempels vordringen, allerdings warnt sie die Karte vor hinterhältigen Fallen und schrecklichen Wächtern.
 Werden sie die Hindernisse überwinden?

 |        Challenge | Nefarious Traps                   |
 |-----------------:|:----------------------------------|